tomaszjezak/Fine-Tuned-Stable-Diffusion/README.md

 Once you've done, follow steps 3 and 4 in [pull-request-instruction](pull-request-instruction.md) to make a pull request BEFORE the deadline.
 Please make sure not to modify any file except your .md file and your images folder.
 We will merge the request after all submissions are received, and you should able to check your work in the project page on next week of each deadline.

 ## Deadlines
-You should make a pull request of your final project report before TBD.
+You should make twos pull requests of your final project
+1. Feb 11.
+Each group should determine the topic by creating the initial blog post and submitting the first pull request.
+2. March 17 (Tentative).
+Update your final blog post by making a second pull request
 -----

 Kudos to [Tianpei](https://gutianpei.github.io/), who originally developed this site for CS 188 in Winter 2022.